oluwaponle/chromephp/README.md

 Updates by oluwaponle
-I added the setEnabled method to enable/disable logging when switching between development and production WSE is a shortform of With Set Enabled
+I added the setEnabled method to enable/disable logging when switching between development and production.
+WSE is a shortform of With Set Enabled

     ```php